lukaskaplan/powermeter/doc/influx_and_grafana.md

-# 📊 InfluxDB and Grafana Integration Guide
+# 🧩 Setting Up InfluxDB and Grafana for Powermeter

- Assuming you have the hardware installed and configured as described in the [Hardware Installation Guide](hardware.md)
+Ensure your hardware is already installed and configured as described in the [Hardware Installation Guide](hardware.md)

-## ⚙️ Create Powermeter service
+## ⚙️ Install and Configure Powermeter service

-Run following commands as **root**:
+Run the following commands as **root**:

 ```bash
 # Install git and clone repository